matn7/CS-Notes/src/main/java/spring/README.md

 - What is Spring AutoWiring?
     - For dependency injection, Spring can use autowiring
     - Spring will look for a class that matches the property
-        - matches by type: class or interface
+        - Matches by type, class or interface
     - Spring will inject it automatically

 - Autowiring Injection Types